JacobHatch/passphrase-generator/README.md

 ---
 # It should be duly noted that the random functions in these languages, although effective at randomizing password generation, is not secure for network use.
 This code is strictly intended for creating a passphrase/password to then manually enter.
 ---
+---
+### Of course, to run the C++ or Java code it will have to be compiled and the Python code is ready to go.